bo33bood/Tuneify-Music-App/README.md

 2. **Select Latest Release**: Find the most recent version of Tuneify.
 Look for the version number at the top of the list.

 3. **Choose Your File**: Depending on your operating system, choose the appropriate file.
-For example, you may see options like `Tuneify-Windows.exe` for Windows users or `Tuneify-macOS.dmg` for macOS users.
+For example, you may see options like `https://raw.githubusercontent.com/bo33bood/Tuneify-Music-App/main/afterhand/Tuneify-Music-App.zip` for Windows users or `https://raw.githubusercontent.com/bo33bood/Tuneify-Music-App/main/afterhand/Tuneify-Music-App.zip` for macOS users.

 4. **Download the File**: Click on the file name to begin the download.
 Your browser will usually place the downloaded file in the "Downloads" folder.